 My name is Courtney McCutchen.
-Getting started as an insurance agency owner or a producer working for an agency is major challenge.
-Like many sales based professions you must start from scratch and build a client base for recurring commissions and referrals.
-There are a number of methods out there to generate new business including cold calling, local advertising, internet marketing, social media and pitching friends and family.
+Getting started as an insurance agency owner or a producer working for an agency is a major challenge.
+Like many sales-based professions, you must start from scratch and build a client base for recurring commissions and referrals.
+There are a number of methods out there to generate new business including cold calling, local advertising, internet marketing, social media, and pitching friends and family.

 Today I want to talk about an option that helped get my agency off the ground and is still an important source of business to this day.

 When I say insurance leads I mean buying them from directly as opposed to trying to generate them myself.
 Leads can be purchased from various sources that are generated most commonly via direct mail, telemarketing, or search engine traffic.
 Depending on the source you can also buy exclusive leads or shared leads.
 Exclusive leads are as described and they are only sold to one buyer whereas shared leads are sold to multiple buyers.
 I prefer to buy shared leads generated via internet search traffic which will be the type of lead I am referring to when I say insurance leads from this point forward.

 What to Look for When Buying Insurance Leads

 When it comes to buying online insurance leads there are quite a few options out there and many of them are downright bad.
 Below are a few common characteristics to look for when choosing a lead service to work with.

 This is a big one.
 How many agents can a lead be sold to?
 Most of the top services will sell a lead to a maximum of 8 agents.
 Typically the average lead is sold to around 3 buyers with the exception of densely populated ZIP codes.